ruihuangdev/Web-Dev-Projects/README.md

 For the calculator portion, I also threw in a calculator built with Vue.

 For the main project, original plan is to build it using Laravel and Vue.
-Realizing the time it will take me to learn the proper development of a SPA using Laravel and Vue, I decided against it and plan to do this framework-less.
+Realizing the time it takes for me to learn the proper development of a SPA using Laravel and Vue, I decided against that idea and did this framework-less.

 ## Module 6

 Coming soon!